Grading and quality point averages will be based on completed courses using the following graduated four-point scale:

 - The grade and credit of a repeated course will be counted in the grade point average of the semester in which it is repeated.

 If a course is being repeated and is dropped with a W, the grade originally earned is restored to the academic record.
-If, however, the original grade of the repeated course was a W, then both the original and any subsequent W will be recorded on the academic record.
+However, if the original grade of the repeated course was a W, then both the original and any subsequent W will be recorded on the academic record.

-Course work taken after graduating (such as student teaching in Education Studies) will appear as a separate entry in the transcript.
-This course work will in no way be reflected in the student’s undergraduate record.
+Any course work taken at Wabash after the student has graduated will appear as a separate entry in the transcript, and will in no way be reflected in the student’s undergraduate record.

 The assessment of student performance, including the assignment of grades, is the responsibility and prerogative of the Wabash faculty member instructing the course.
 A student with questions about his evaluation in a course is expected to consult with the faculty member instructing the course.
 If further consultation is necessary, the student may address the matter with the chair of the academic department or program in which the course is offered.